 Q. What is whey protein powder?

 Whey is a substance derived from cow's milk comprised primarily of protein, lactose, and minerals, with trace amounts of fat.
 Whey is a 100% complete protein, meaning that it contains all the essential amino acids required by the human body.
 Throughout much of the history of dairy production in the U.S., whey was not recognized as a valuable food source; rather it was considered a mere by-product in the cheese manufacturing process.
 By 1975, as the scientific community better understood the health benefits it offers, rudimentary efforts were underway to process whey as a supplemental protein powder.
-In the 1990s, more sophisticated techniques like advanced micro-filtration and ion exchange facilitated a higher quality product─whey protein isolate─in which the pure amino acids are retained while the fat and milk sugar (lactose) is removed, resulting in a pristine, easily absorbed form of whey containing at least 90% protein by weight.
+In the 1990s, more sophisticated techniques like advanced micro-filtration and ion exchange facilitated a higher quality product─whey protein isolate─in which the pure amino acids are retained while the fat and milk sugar (lactose) is removed, resulting in a pristine, easily absorbed (and organically sourced) form of whey containing at least 90% protein by weight.

 Q. Who can benefit from whey protein powder?